MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/netadapter/Get-NetAdapterPowerManagement.md

 ```

 ## DESCRIPTION
 The **Get-NetAdapterPowerManagement** cmdlet gets the state of the power management features of a Power Management capable network adapter.
+You need to run this cmdlet in an elevated (Run as Administrator) Windows PowerShell session.

 ## EXAMPLES